triciaward/fast-api-template/README.md

 **If you're setting up this project for the first time, follow these steps in order:**

+### ⚠️ CRITICAL: Create a New GitHub Repository First!

+**🚨 IMPORTANT:** Before starting the setup process, you MUST create a new GitHub repository for your project.
+If you don't, you risk accidentally overwriting this template repository!

+**How to create your new repository:**
+1. Go to [GitHub](https://github.com) and sign in
+2. Click the "+" button in the top right corner
+3. Select "New repository"
+4. Name it something like "my-project-backend" or "my-awesome-api"
+5. **DO NOT** initialize with README, .gitignore, or license (we'll add these)
+6. Click "Create repository"
+7. Copy the repository URL (you'll need this later)

+**Why this is critical:**
+- The setup process will rename and customize the template
+- Without a new repo, you might accidentally push changes back to this template
+- Your customized project needs its own repository to track changes
+- This prevents confusion and protects the original template

+**🛡️ Safety Features:** This template includes multiple protection mechanisms:
+- **Pre-commit hooks** that warn about template repository operations
+- **Git hooks** that prevent commits to the template repository
+- **Documentation warnings** throughout the setup process

 ### Step 1: Clone and Navigate
 ```bash
 # Clone the template